Study at Murdoch: a General Guide

 Academic Progress is monitored under the Academic Progress Monitoring Procedure:

-A student excluded from enrolment, in either a particular major/course or the University as a whole, may appeal this decision under the Student Appeals Policy:
+A student excluded from enrolment, in either a particular major/course or the University as a whole, may appeal the decision under the Student Appeals Policy:

 Further information on academic progress can be found in the Coursework Regulations available at:

-Murdoch University encourages students to resolve issues initially and informally through their Unit Coordinator and/or appropriate staff member.
-In cases where this is not possible, the student appeals process provides a further opportunity for students to seek a final resolution.
+Murdoch University encourages students to initially resolve issues informally through their Unit Coordinator and/or appropriate staff member.
+Where this is not possible, the student appeals process provides a further opportunity for students to seek a final resolution.
 For further information on the various types of appeals and their relevant procedures, refer to the Appeals Procedure at:

 The Student Appeals Policy is available at:

-Where a student is dissatisfied with a decision made that falls outside of the Student Appeals process, the Student Complaints process enables the provision of information on how to address any issues and/or concerns.
+Where a student is dissatisfied with a decision that falls outside of the Student Appeals process, the Student Complaints process provides information on how to address any issues and/or concerns.
 For further information refer on complaints, refer to:

-Students who change their home or postal address at any time during the year must notify the University through MyInfo.
+Students who change their contact details, home, postal and email addresses or telephone numbers must update the details via MyInfo.
 If MyInfo is not accessible, Change of Address forms are available from The Student Centre.

-New students can set their email address when accepting their offer (domestic students) or when activating their Murdoch account (international students).
+New domestic students can set their email address when accepting their offer.
+New international students can set their email address when activating their Murdoch account.

 Current students can maintain their email address through MyInfo.